victorokech/cloudinary-video-slideshow/README.md

 }
 ```

-When the Cloudinary is done generating the slideshow it will send us a Webhook notification to the notification URL we provided in the request.
+When Cloudinary is done generating the slideshow it will send us a Webhook notification to the notification URL we provided in the request.

 ```json
 {